Text Recognition

 click_exists

-Clicks the selected element if it exists.
+Click if the element exists.

 element.click_exists()